dfelinto/blender-manual/manual/modeling/geometry_nodes/text/join_strings.rst

 .. tip::

-   This node can be used to create a multiline string for the :doc:`String to Curves </modeling/geometry_nodes/text/string_to_curves>` node, when combined with the line break output from the :doc:`Special Characters </modeling/geometry_nodes/text/special_characters>` node.
+   This node can be used to create a multi-line string for the :doc:`/modeling/geometry_nodes/text/string_to_curves`, when combined with the line break output from the :doc:`/modeling/geometry_nodes/text/special_characters`.

 Inputs